 Featured Fellow: Khari Graves

-What is your organization and title?
+What are your organization and title?

 I am a Youth Leadership Coordinator/ Farm to School Consultant for The Food Trust in Philadelphia, PA.